Maatla-creator/alx-low_level_programming/0x00-hello_world/README.md

-0-preprocessor: Run Cfile through preprocessor and save output to file c.
+0-preprocessor: Run a C-file stored in variable $CFILE through preprocessor and save output to file c.